eagleusb/eagleusb.github.io/content/ping.md

 author: "eagleusb"
 ---

-# Contact
+# Pong

-Vous pouvez me contacter sur Twitter, LinkedIn etc... mais aussi directement par email [1].
+You can reach me on any mentioned platform, GitHub, Twitter, LinkedIn or classicly through an email [1].

 > {{< cloakemail address="git@eagleusb.com" query="subject=Hello Leslie" >}}

-[1] : pas de spam ou démarchages commerciaux sans rapport
+[1] : no spam or commercial solicitations